n8willis/opentype-shaping-documents/opentype-shaping-thai-lao.md

 [Mc] are categorized as spacing-combining.

-The _PUA_ column indicates which, if any, fallback-shaping category the codepoint belongs to when found in older fonts using the <abbr>PUA</abbr>
+The _PUA_ column indicates which, if any, fallback-shaping category the codepoint belongs to when found in older fonts using the <abbr title="Private Use Area">PUA</abbr>
 fallback shaping scheme.
-Note that the <abbr>PUA</abbr> method was employed only for Thai fonts, so Lao codepoints do not have a <abbr>PUA</abbr> fallback-shaping category.
-Thai codepoints with a _null_ in the _PUA_ column were not used in the <abbr>PUA</abbr> fallback-shaping scheme and evoke no special behavior from the shaping engine.
+Note that the <abbr title="Private Use Area">PUA</abbr> method was employed only for Thai fonts, so Lao codepoints do not have a <abbr title="Private Use Area">PUA</abbr> fallback-shaping category.
+Thai codepoints with a _null_ in the _PUA_ column were not used in the <abbr title="Private Use Area">PUA</abbr> fallback-shaping scheme and evoke no special behavior from the shaping engine.

 Some codepoints in the tables use a _Shaping class_ that